 3. The Holy Spirit

-In both Luke and Acts, Luke gives a distinctive emphasis to the role of the Holy Spirit, who has not been active since the last of the O.T. prophets.
-One of Luke's most important recurring expressions is the description of people "being filled with the Spirit".
-In the birth narratives, Luke shows that the Spirit which has been quenched since the last of the O.T. prophets, had now returned.
+In both Luke and Acts, Luke gives a distinctive emphasis to the role of the Holy Spirit, who had not been active since the last of the OT prophets, during the so-called 'silent years'.
+One of Luke's most important recurring expressions is the description of people 'being filled with the Spirit'.
+In the birth narratives, Luke shows that the Spirit which has been quenched since the last of the OT prophets, had now returned.
+The people who were open to the Spirit of God were those who recognised Jesus as the fulfilment of the hopes of Israel for the Messiah.
 All of the family of John the Baptist were filled with the Holy Spirit: John (1:15), Elizabeth (1:41) and Zechariah (1:67).
 The Holy Spirit came upon Simeon (2:25-27), and will come upon Mary (1:35).
 The Holy Spirit descended like at dove at Jesus’ baptism (3:22), so he was full of the Holy Spirit when be went to be tempted (4:1-2), and when he returned (4:14).
 At the start of his ministry he quoted Isaiah, saying that the Spirit of the Lord is upon him (4:18).

 At each of the great moments of his life, Jesus was at prayer.
 Eight of these ten accounts is unique to Luke: At his baptism, the Holy Spirit descended while he was praying (3:21), after a day of miracles he withdrew into wilderness to pray (5:15,16).
 After praying all night on mountain he chose the 12 (6:12).
 He also prayed before predicting his death, at Peter's confession (9:18), and at his transfiguration (9:29).
 He was praying after the seventy returned (10:17,21), and before teaching the disciples to pray in Lord's Prayer (11:1).
 He also prayed for Peter (22:31-32), in Gethsemane (22:39-46), and on the cross (23:34,46).